nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Tasks Management

 The following commands are for viewing and managing your hackathon tasks.
-These tasks can be related to software development, product design, project presentation etc. Each task can be assigned to a member to represent that they are responsible for completing that task.
+These tasks can be related to software development, product design, project presentation etc. Each task can be assigned to a person to represent that they are responsible for completing that task.

 #### Adding a task: `addTask`